Website vs Blog, what’s the difference, and how do you know which one you actually need?

 Displaying ads: You can showcase ads on your blogs for other companies to make money.
 For instance, Google Adsense pays a blog or website owner every time a reader clicks on one of the ads displayed on their domain.

-Affiliate marketing: Affiliate marketing is another excellent way to make money with blogging.
-Affiliates promote a product or service on another company’s behalf, and earn a commission every time a customer makes a purchase using a specific link or code.
+Affiliate marketing: Affiliate marketing is another excellent way to make money online with blogging.
+Affiliates promote a product or service on another company’s behalf and earn a commission every time a customer makes a purchase using a specific link or code.

 In the past, people primarily wrote blogs as a way of sharing information and insights with a wide audience.
-Today, blogs are a valuable tool for monetization and growth.
+Today, blogs have evolved from online diaries to a valuable tool for monetization and growth.
 In the business world, companies create blogs to showcase their experience and “thought leadership”.

 They also use blogs as an opportunity to rank higher for specific keywords and phrases their customers might be searching for.
 When you create a post optimized for a keyword on a blog, it’s indexed by search engines like Google.
 This means whenever a customer searches for the same term, Google will list your blog in the “search engine results pages”.

 To survive in today’s digital world, companies need an “online presence”.
 This can be either a website or a blog.
+But which one is better?
 84% of today’s consumers believe websites make companies more credible than a simple social media profile.
-A website also gives organizations an excellent opportunity to show off any professional credentials the business might have, along with products and services.
+A good website also gives organizations an excellent opportunity to show off any professional credentials the business might have, along with products and services.

 Having a website enhances your credibility, increases your visibility, and opens new doors for lead generation.
 However, you don’t have to commit to having a website on its own.
 In fact, adding a blog to your website can be an excellent way to increase your chances of success.
 Studies show companies with blogs have around 55% more visitors than companies with standard sites.